-On August 5, 2016, the Company completed its divestiture of its Snowbush IP business (previously part of the Company's Systems Innovation Group) to Rambus for approximately \$32.0 million in cash along with the opportunity to receive additional payments from Rambus through 2022 based upon a percentage of sales by Rambus of new products expected to be developed by Rambus from the disposed assets.
-The Company expects to record a gain of approximately \$27.0 million on the disposition of this business in the third quarter of fiscal year 2017.
-Other than this gain, the divestiture will not have a material impact on the Company's consolidated financial statements.
+On August 5, 2016, the Company completed its divestiture of its Snowbush IP business (previously part of the Company's Systems Innovation Group) to Rambus for a purchase price of \$32.0 million in cash along with the opportunity to receive additional payments from Rambus through 2022 based upon a percentage of sales by Rambus of new products expected to be developed by Rambus from the disposed assets.
+The Company recognized a gain of \$25.0 million on the disposition of this business in the third quarter of fiscal year 2017, which is recorded in "Gain on disposition of business operations" within the condensed consolidated statements of income.
+The Company is accounting for any potential receipt of proceeds a gain contingency; therefore, any additional payments will be recognized as they are received.
+The cash proceeds from the disposition of this business are included in "Proceeds from disposition of business operations" within the cash flows from investing activities section of the unaudited condensed consolidated statements of cash flows.